Sharpness of the percolation transition in the two-dimensional contact process: Preliminaries

-An active (space-time) path is a path that is allowed to move upward in time along the time axes without hitting $*$ points, and to jump from one time axis to another along (and in the direction of) an arrow.
+An active space--time path is a path that is allowed to move upward in time along the time axes without hitting $*$ points and to jump from one time axis to another along, and in the direction of, an arrow.
+The time coordinates of the arrows followed by a space--time path will be called the jumping times of the path.
 For $v, w \in \Z^2$ and $s < t$ we denote by $(v,s) \rightarrow (w,t)$ that there is an active path from $(v,s)$ to $(w,t)$.
-For the contact process starting at time $0$ with every vertex occupied, a vertex $w$ is occupied at time $t > 0$ if and only if (in terms of the above mentioned space-time diagram) for some vertex $v$ there is an active path from $(v,0)$ to $(w,t)$.
+For the contact process starting at time $0$ with every vertex occupied, a vertex $w$ is occupied at time $t > 0$ if and only if (in terms of the above-mentioned space--time diagram) for some vertex $v$ there is an active path from $(v,0)$ to $(w,t)$.
 In other words, the joint distribution of the random variables

 is $\mu_t$.
 Similarly, $\bnu$ is the joint distribution of the random variables